 Another way plants can overcome harmonic distortion is by using high-quality components.
 To ensure this, REO UK has implemented welding robots into its supply chain to deliver the highest accuracy to its component manufacturing.
 The welded seams of a component's housing are set precisely so that each product that is manufactured is identical.

 High-quality components offer superior performance, are more durable and require replacing less often.
 In addition to decreasing device downtime, they also reduce costs associated with repairs and production loss.
-By integrating welding robots into production plants, managers will be able to deliver a constant, safe and stable supply of electricity.
+By integrating welding robots into production plants, Management will be able to deliver a constant, safe and stable supply of electricity.

 Just as the 1897 German government resolved its transport issues by developing separate tracks, process plants should prioritize tackling the increasing number of power quality issues and altering their lines to harmonize the flow of production.